tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/optimize_further.md

 When pre-optimized models and post-training tools do not satisfy your use case, the next step is to try the different training-time tools.

-Training time tools piggyback on the model's loss function over th e training data such that the model can "adapt" to the changes brought by the optimization technique.
+Training time tools piggyback on the model's loss function over the training data such that the model can "adapt" to the changes brought by the optimization technique.